 Members are eligible for scholarships at institutions all over the United States, right down to our local schools including Robert Morris University, Carnegie Mellon and Duquesne.
 More scholarship info is available at the bottom of the page.
 You can also receive discounts on your car insurance, car rentals and more, visit the Phi Theta Kappa partners site for more information.
 We also have social events, conferences with other chapters and more!

-When will invitations go out for Spring 2013?
+When will invitations go out for Fall 2013?

 I have more questions!
 Who do I ask?

-For more information on Phi Theta Kappa, please contact Benjamin Williams, Clubs & Organizations Specialist, at 412.469.6246.
+For more information on Phi Theta Kappa, please contact Benjamin Williams, Chapter Advisor/Clubs & Organizations Specialist, at 412.469.6246.

 Phi Theta Kappa of South Campus